 Salmon

-Salmon’s air quality is impacted by intense smoke events from regional digital sign imagewildfires in the summer and smoke from residential wood heating and wintertime inversions that trap cold air and pollutants near the ground.
+Salmon’s air quality is impacted by intense smoke events from regional wildfires in the summer and smoke from residential wood heating and wintertime inversions that trap cold air and pollutants near the ground.
 The design value for the Salmon airshed has been above the 2006 PM2.5 NAAQS since 2011.
 The PM Advance Program provided a way for the community to develop an acceptable path toward improving local air conditions and enhancing the quality of life.

 In 2018, Salmon, in partnership with DEQ, committed to improving air quality and developed a path forward.
 The measures and strategies outlined in the PM Advance Path Forward are critical for improving air quality.
 The city’s plan focuses on expanding outreach and education efforts to increase knowledge of local air quality and efficient woodstove use.